 The continued transformation of the European banking sector undoubtedly brings with it new operational and technological challenges, opportunities, and threats.
 In Europe, financial institutions are challenged by regulatory constraints (e.g., data privacy, business continuity, security) that can limit the adoption of emerging technologies for reasons unknown in other industries or to industry peers in the rest of the world.
 European banks' focus on operational efficiency is now forcing institutions to deliver better customer experiences and develop new business models and operating models that foster innovation.
-Regulation brought massive change to the industry and challenge financial institutions on multiple fronts — from more work, more competition, and more security and transparency to sometimes also ambiguous messaging.
-Nonetheless, some of these regulations will have a far-reaching impact on the bank's business models and operating environments and will serve as a testing ground.
+Regulation brought massive change to the industry and challenged financial institutions on multiple fronts — from more work, more competition, and more security and transparency to sometimes also ambiguous messaging.
+Nonetheless, some of the regulations will have a far-reaching impact on the bank's business models and operating environments and will serve as a testing ground.
 The "open banking" era that is upon us will further urge banks to become more relevant, contextual, and dynamic to react to the customer or face disintermediation from the customer relationship.
-The goal of the IDC Financial Insights: European Banking Digital Transformation Strategies service is to assist financial institutions exploiting IT solutions to maximize returns and retain customers and to help technology vendors further define and execute their strategic marketing programs.
+The goal of the IDC Financial Insights: European Banking Digital Transformation Strategies service is to assist financial institutions in exploiting IT solutions to maximize returns and retain customers and to help technology vendors further define and execute their strategic marketing programs.
 Moreover, the program focuses on the evolution and implementation of new technologies such as blockchain, cognitive computing and machine learning, and cloud.

 The research agenda follows banking opportunities from customer and vendor perspectives, providing senior-level decision makers with timely market insight into the business opportunities in this dynamic part of the world.
 Our advisory service provides ongoing research reports, analyst access, and admission to content-rich conferences, podcasts, and webinars.

 Throughout the year, this service will address the following topics: